Global Business Management

 Program Handbook Introduction

-The Global Business Management program is also offered at the Brantford campus.
+The Global Business Management program is offered at the Brantford and Downtown Kitchener campuses.

 This handbook must be read in conjunction with general information about Conestoga College found on the website and in the Student Guide.
 The information in the Student Guide and on the college website applies to all students, regardless of program.

 If there are any questions or concerns regarding the content in this handbook, please contact the School of Business, at email@example.com.

 We wish you all the best in your studies!

 Welcome to the School of Business!
 You're on your way to a successful career as a business professional.

 As one of Ontario's premier business schools, Conestoga's School of Business provides a high-quality educational and student experience, preparing our graduates to become leaders in their chosen fields.
 We offer many options to complete, expand or specialize your education in a variety of business disciplines, through full-time or part-time, online and in-person programs.